neomantic-zz/chibi-libsoc/README.md

 ## License

-Like chibi, chibi-libsoc is licensed under the terms of the 3-clause BSD license.
+Like chibi-scheme, chibi-libsoc is licensed under the terms of the 3-clause BSD license.
 Consult the COPYING document for the full license.